 - Each summer Workshops, Inc. offers a Summer JETS (Job Exploration Training) Program for high school students with disabilities.
 Over the three weeks of the program, students learn and practice job readiness skills and gain work experience in a variety of community businesses.
 This summer, 2017, students had on-site work experience at Workshops, Inc., At Sozo Trading, Mission Possible Bargain Center, and at the Birmingham Parks and Recreation.

 Each of these programs is offered at no cost to the participants.
 The criteria for participation include being actively enrolled with the Alabama Department of Rehabilitation Services, being able to meet self-care needs, and being in the last 1-2 years of high school (or a recent graduate still enrolled).
-For more information, contact Pam Curry, Assistant Director of Programs.
+For more information, contact Dana Chang, Director of Programs.